RunasSudo/helios-server-mixnet/README.md

 ## Features

 * This fork produces a tally of the ballots cast, like Zeus.
 This allows it to be used in voting systems other than approval voting (which is supported by Helios), since the vote tally can be fed to any other system that actually produces the election results.
-An interface (but no counting) for STV is implemented.
+** A drag-and-drop interface for STV is implemented, but no actual counting.
-* Reddit authentication backend
+* Reddit authentication support.
-* Improved support for password authentication
+* Improved support for password authentication.

 ## Licence